Battle of Piraeus: Prelude

 In late 404 BC, a small force of Athenian exiles under the command of Thrasybulus entered Attica and seized the border strong point of Phyle.
 These exiles were seeking to dislodge the repressive oligarchic government of the Thirty Tyrants.
 In two battles, they defeated the forces of that government; after the second battle, the Thirty were deposed and replaced by a more moderate government, the Ten.
 These new rulers, although they ended the brutality that had marked the reign of the Thirty, were not ready to compromise with the exiles, who now held Piraeus, the port of Athens.
 Desultory skirmishing between the two sides continued during this stalemate, with the Athenian cavalry attacking foragers from Piraeus; meanwhile, the men in Piraeus began to make attacks on the walls of Athens.

 Accordingly, both the Thirty at Eleusis and the Ten at Athens sent emissaries to Sparta, requesting assistance against the men in Piraeus.
 At this point, Spartan internal politics took a vital role in determining the future of Athens.
 Upon the arrival of the envoys, Lysander, who supported an aggressive foreign policy, and who had installed the Thirty in power in the first place, set out to Eleusis, where he began raising an army.
 After he left, however, the king Pausanias, who wished to pursue a more defensive foreign policy, succeeded in winning the support of three of the five ephors.
 He was dispatched at the head of an army to resolve the situation.

-The battle
+Battle

 Upon Pausanias's arrival in Attica, he ordered the men in Piraeus to disperse; when they refused to do so, he drew his men up to attack them, but did not actually engage them.
 The next day, however, a party of Athenian light troops attacked the Spartans while they were reconnoitering near Piraeus.
 Pausanias dispatched his cavalry and his youngest infantrymen to attack them, while he with the rest of the infantry followed in support.
 In pursuit, the Spartan cavalry and advance infantry entered Piraeus, where they encountered a large body of light troops, and were driven back with losses.
 Thrasybulus then came out with his hoplite force to press the issue; the Spartan hoplites engaged them, and, after a time, defeated them, inflicting 150 casualties.
 The men from Piraeus returned to the city, while Pausanias and his men returned to their camp.
 The war was over.